Karl-Erik Grahn

+IF Elfsborg at 1942 with following players, from left standing: Gillis Andersson, Evert Grahn, Knut Johansson, Sven Jonasson, Axel Stenholm and K. E. Grahn; front row: Gösta Dahl, Ernst Hernqvist, Åke Sandberg (goalkeeper), Åke Sandgren and Arvid Emanuelsson.

 Karl-Erik Grahn (5 November 1914 - 14 March 1963) was a Swedish footballer who played as a midfielder or forward for Sweden in the 1936 Olympic Games and the 1938 FIFA World Cup.
 He also played for IF Elfsborg.